Link-Template

 Usage

-Template variables appear in braces, like
+Template specification.
+Template variables appear in

-{widget_id} or {page}, and clients expand these templates by
+braces, like {widget_id} or {page}, and clients

 Common use cases include documenting API endpoint patterns, providing collection navigation structures, and describing parameterized resource relationships where listing every possible link is impractical.
-The client reads the template, understands the variable structure, and generates specific URIs as needed without additional server requests.

 Directives